iamshrikantjha/jetsetgo/README.md

 - Performant images + lists + icons by using better third party alternatives.
 - Usage of Typescript.
 - Usage of latest react-native version 0.73.
-- Use of pnpm as package manager
+- Use of pnpm as package manager.

 ## Screenshots